yurisuki/osu-install-old/README.md

 `osu` running script has some arguments, which can be easily used.

 You can view them by `osu --help`, that will show all available arguments.

-# faq
-But why tho?
-- It takes really long time to install osu! on Linux manually and it's tiring.
-That's why I made this.

 # huge thanks to ThePooN!
 He made the low-latency on PulseAudio possible, thank you for that.
 He did all the work, and I just stole it.